firebase/quickstart-ios/authentication/README.md

 - Go to the [Facebook Developers Site](https://developers.facebook.com) and follow all instructions to set up a new iOS app.
 When asked for a bundle ID, use `com.google.firebase.quickstart.AuthenticationExample`.
 This is the default bundle identifier for this quickstart.
-If you change it, be sure to make sure the bundle identifer entered on the Facebook developer console matches that of the bundle idetifier for the quickstart.
+If you change it, be sure that the bundle identifer entered on the Facebook developer console matches that of the bundle idetifier for the quickstart.
 - Go to the [Firebase Console](https://console.firebase.google.com) and navigate to your project:
   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Facebook** and turn on the **Enable** switch, then click **Save**.